Social service integration

 24 McCullough 2020 - McCullough JM, Leider JP, Phillips MA.
 Integration of health and social services at the systems level: A framework for addressing funding and jurisdictional silos.
 American Journal of Public Health.
 2020;110(S2):S197-S203.

 25 ACF-Bowen - Bowen R, Hattemer K, Griffin K. Building financial capability: A planning guide for integrated services.
-US Department of Health and Human Services, Administration for Children & Families (ACF), Prosperity Now.
+U.S. Department of Health and Human Services, Administration for Children & Families (ACF), Prosperity Now.
 GSA Schedule Contract GS-10-F-0177L; Order No HHSP233201200674G.

 26 CFED 2013 - Corporation for Enterprise Development (CFED).
 Integration & innovation: Lessons from organizations integrating asset building into social services.
 May 2013.